-The library holdings of The Strong’s Brian Sutton-Smith Library and Archives of Play include scholarly works, professional journals, other periodicals, children’s books, comic books, trade catalogs, gaming magazines, and other printed materials that illustrate and document the role of play in learning and human development and the ways in which it illuminates cultural history.
+The library holdings of the Brian Sutton-Smith Library & Archives of Play consists of more than 225,000 scholarly works, professional journals, children’s books and periodicals, comic books, trade catalogs, gaming magazines, marketing kits, fanzines, and other printed materials that illustrate and document the role of play—and the artifacts of play—in learning and human development and the ways in which play illuminates cultural history.

 Children’s Books and Periodicals